dewanee-es/tipi/tipi/content/configuration.md

 ```
 site:				# --- Site configuration ---
   title: Untitled					# The title of your website
   subtitle: 						# The subtitle of your website
   description: 						# The description of your website
   author:							# Your name
   language: en						# The language of your website.
 Use a 2-lettter ISO-639-1 code
   timezone": 						# The timezone of your website.
 Tipi uses the setting on your computer by default.
 									# You can find the list of available timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 									# Some examples are America/New_York, Japan, and UTC.
   theme: tipi						# The currently active theme name.
 Set to false or empty value to disable theming.
   welcome: Home   					# Welcome page.
 Set to false or empty value to use index.html as welcome page.
   content_extension: md				# The file extension to use for content files

-blog:				# --- Blog configuration --- (Only PHP)
+blog:				# --- Blog configuration ---
+  default_category: uncategorized	# Default category
   category_url: categories			# Category URL fragment
   tag_url: tags						# Tag URL fragment
   archive_url: archives				# Archive URL fragment

 pages:				# --- Pages list --- (Only JS.
 See pages/posts format below)
 posts:      		# --- Posts list (blog) --- (Only JS.
 See pages/posts format below)